5 Best Kids Headphones Tested: Safe Volume & Still Good Sound

 Play Choice now has the ultimate activity book collection, with over 60 pages of fun coloring pages and educational puzzles.

 But which one should you choose?
 And are headphones always safe?
-I hear SO MUCH about hearing damage…
+We horen so much about hearing damage…

-I have 4 great options on this list so well worth checking out, but if I were to recommend just one it would be this JBL JR310BT which comes in fun colors and can take a lot, plus suitable for most ages so it can grow for a while.
+There are 5 great options in this list, but if we could only recommend one it would be this JBL JR310BT.
+It comes in fun colors and can take a lot, plus it's suitable for most ages so good for sensitive ears and it grows with you too.